-39.4.2 Capital gains
+39.6.2 Capital gains

-Shareholders who are resident in the UK may be liable to UK taxation on capital gains arising from the sale or other disposal, including redemption, of shares.
+- (a) Shareholders who are resident in the UK may be liable to UK taxation on capital gains arising from the sale or other disposal, including redemption, of shares.
 Individuals and certain trusts generally compute their gains by deducting from the net sale proceeds the capital gains base cost in respect of shares and will be taxable at the capital gains tax.
-The gain may be reduced by capital losses brought forward from previous tax years or losses in the year, and by their annual exemption.
-Exempt shareholders, which include UK charities, UK approved pension funds, ISAs (and their individual investors), would not normally be expected to be liable to capital gains tax on their disposal of shares.
+The gain may be reduced by capital losses brought forward from previous tax years or losses in the year, and by annual exemptions.
+Exempt shareholders, which include UK charities, UK approved pension funds, ISAs (and their individual investors), would not normally be expected to be liable to capital gains tax on their disposal of shares. - (b) In respect of shareholders subject to corporation tax, holdings in a fund will be treated as holdings of loan relationships and recognised using a fair value basis of accounting (which entails movements in the value of the holdings being brought into account in each accounting period as loan relationship credits or debits).
+No indexation allowance or taper relief is available.